Clam Soup with Ginger and Chilies

 - Rinse the clams in running water.

 - Place in a bowl, cover with water and soak for several hours in the fridge, changing the water several times.
 The clams should open during the soaking time and expel any sand trapped inside the shells.

-- Before cooking the clams, rinse again several times to make sure that the water runs clear and the clams are free from any traces of sand.
+- Rinse again several times to make sure that the water runs clear and the clams are free from any traces of sand.

-- Heat the cooking oil.
-Saute the shallots (or onion), ginger, garlic and chilies until fragrant, about three minutes.
+- Saute the shallots (or onion), ginger, garlic and chilies with a tablespoon of patis until fragrant and quite dry, about three minutes.